dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTCPTutorial/content.md

 # Reading a Finder 7M series via Modbus TCP using Finder OPTA as Modbus gateway in CODESYS

+Learn how to implement a Modbus TCP server on Finder OPTA in CODESYS to expose data read from a Finder 7M series via Modbus RTU.

 ## Overview

 As shown in previous tutorials, Finder OPTA is equipped with an RS-485 port that allows communication with devices compatible with the Modbus RTU protocol, such as the Finder 7M series.
-In this tutorial, we will show how to implement a Modbus TCP server with Finder OPTA in CODESYS to expose to a client the values read from a Finder 7M series via Modbus RTU.
+In this tutorial, we will show how to implement a Modbus TCP server with
+Finder OPTA in CODESYS to expose to a client the values read from a Finder 7M series via Modbus RTU.

 ## Goals